adiarora23/PersonalProjects/README.md

 # PersonalProjects
 This repository contains all personal projects I have worked on/currently am working on for my resume!
-Feel free to check them out.
+Feel free to check them out!